 The Afghans fear that what has been achieved in the last 15 years will weather.

-What we miss from the Foreign Minister is clarity around which experiences they have gained and what they take with them further.
-The fact that there is progress in important areas such as health, education and gender equality cannot be used to cover up the overall military involvement in Afghanistan has negatively affected the country.
+What we miss from the Foreign Minister is clarity around which experiences they have gained and what they carry on with them.
+The fact that progress in key areas such as health, education and gender equality cannot be used to cover how the overall military involvement in Afghanistan has negatively affected the country.
 Nor can it be used to draw attention away from principled issues related to Norwegian participation in international military operations.

 Lack of court settlement.
 In Afghanistan, aid funds were used to achieve security policy goals.
 Security interests were the starting point for the international entry into Afghanistan, and continued to provide guidelines for the efforts in the years that followed.
 The money followed the soldiers and was used as part of a military strategy to gain the goodwill of the population, the so-called "COIN strategy", which was approved by NATO in 2009.
 Aid projects were to ensure support among the local population and reduce rebel groups' local support and support.
 The Godal Committee writes about this: «Military considerations have laid down decisive guidelines for state-building and development assistance.
 The international coalition's strategy for counter-terrorism and insurgency gave priority to short-term security goals.
 This built up local power structures associated with abuse of power and corruption. " This strategy led to corruption and weak aid results.
 Real policy objectives on stability were given priority over justice and human rights.
 There was never a court settlement after the wars that had already ravaged the country for two decades.
 Instead, the country passed an amnesty law in 2007 that stripped the warlords of all responsibility for war crimes committed against the Afghan people before 2001, provided they supported the government's reconciliation process.